 To bring you closer to the nature of the area, we stay in a beautiful boutique lodge totally enveloped by lush forest of the Misiones National Park.
 The area comprises 550,000 acres of critically endangered Atlantic Rainforest that formally extendednon-stop up the south-eastern seaboard of Brazil.
 Biologically distinct from the Amazon, this area boasts a wealth of wildlife including jaguars, pumas and the elephant like Tapir.
 If you can hear a primeval call above the roar of the falls you may be hearing howler monkeys declaring their territorial rights to other groups over the forest canopy.
 Within the Misiones section some 448 species of bird have been recorded.

 Day 1: Arrive Iguazu

-Upon arrival into Iguazu airport, assistance will be provided by one or our staff representatives who will transfer you to our Jungle Lodge Hotel, where you will spend three nights in a Land Room on a B&B basis.
+Upon arrival into Iguazu airport, assistance will be provided by one or our staff representatives who will transfer you to our Jungle Lodge Hotel, where you will spend three nights in a Standard Room on a B&B basis.